sparkify-solutions/cv-page-with-html-only/README.md

-# Learn How To Create A CV Page With HTML Only
+# LEARN HOW TO CREATE A CV PAGE WITH HTML ONLY
 <p>A brief overview of how to create a CV page using HTML only.</p>
 <ul>
 <li>Set the background color to sea green.</li>